t-donnenfeld/dumb-aes128/README.md

 # dumb-aes128

-Naive implementation of AES128 cypher
+Naive implementation of AES128 cypher.
+I will use this project as a way to start learning Rust.